The Seven Mirrors' Stories: The King of Blaze

 The King of Blaze (火王) is the 2nd installment of The Seven Mirrors' Stories, serialized in the Taiwanese magazine Princess Comic Magazine since 1991 and published by Da Ran Culture in traditional Chinese tankōbon format from 1992 to 1998.
 The story mainly focuses on the God of Fire (King of Blaze) Chung Tien and Ssŭ-tu Fêng-chien (God of Wind Chien Mei's reincarnation in the Tʻang dynasty), their love, fate and final destination.

 The Story of Tan Yü

 The Story of Tan Yü (丹聿記) is the 3rd installment of The Seven Mirrors' Stories, currently serialized to episode 12 (February 2016) in the Chinese magazine China Cartoon since 2015.
 The protagonist Tan Yü is the reincarnation of God of Lakes You Hê in an unknown epoch during the Imperial China.

 The Seven Gods

-The Seven Gods were originally created by the author based on the natural elements represented within the Pakua, the cosmological symbol of Taoism.
+The Seven Gods were originally created by the author based on the natural elements represented within the bagua, a cosmological symbol in Taoism.